What is behind a pre-trip inspection checklist?

 The most important reason to conduct a pre-trip inspection, of course, is to prevent traffic accidents, injuries, loss of life, and destruction of property.
 A secondary reason is a truck driver who fails to comply with state laws can end up losing their license and certifications, putting an abrupt end to their career in the transportation industry.

 The fine for not completing a pre-trip inspection is hefty and not straightforward.
-The Federal Motor Carrier Safety Administration (FMCSA)’s uniform fine assessment document describes the dolement of fines on a point system.
+The Federal Motor Carrier Safety Administration (FMCSA)’s Uniform Fine Assessment document describes the dolement of fines on a point system.
 It’s zero points if there’s no previous history of violations, twenty points for a history factor, and ten points for culpability while it’s thirty-five and then fifty points for recurring violations.
-For a more in-depth explanation of the point system, you can find more information here.

 The math gets a little complicated based on contingent factors such as: